znsio/specmatic-documentation/documentation.md

 ---
 ### Key Features

-* [**Contract First**](/faqs.html#what-is-contract-first) - With an API-first approach, you can use Consumer or Provider driven contracts, whatever suits your needs best.
+* [**Parallel Development / Quicker Time to Market**](/faqs.html#what-is-contract-first) - With an API-first approach, you can use Consumer or Provider driven contracts, whatever suits your needs best.
   - Once a Contract is written, both Consumers and Providers can start development in parallel
-* **Human readable contracts** - Specmatic leverages API Specification Standards such as [OpenAPI](https://www.openapis.org/) and adds contract testing, stubbing and compatibility check capabilities to those standards spec with **Gherkin** to help define your services (APIs).
+* **API Specifications as Executable Contracts** - Specmatic leverages API Specification Standards such as [OpenAPI](https://www.openapis.org/) as executable contracts (Contract as Test, Contract as Stub, Backward Compatiblity Testing and more).
   - Anyone 1.Developer (Consumer or Provider), 2.Architect, 3.Tech Leads, 4.Developer, 5.Tester can author the contracts
 * **Backward Compatibility Verification** - Contract vs Contract testing (cross version compatibility checks) etc.
-* **Service Virtualisation** - Run your contract in stub mode and isolate yourself from downstream dependencies (also be sure that your stubs are 100% compatible with the actual provider)
+* **Smart Mocks** - Run your contract in stub mode and isolate yourself from downstream dependencies (also be sure that your stubs are 100% compatible with the actual provider)
 * **Contract as Test** - Test drive your services (APIs) using a contract
 * **Programmatic** (Kotlin, Java and JVM languages) **and Command line support**
 * **Tight integration with CI** - Triger Provider and Consumer CI builds when any of the contracts change.